just-a-miner/moreepochs/README.md

 If you are going to use these options first time, you will need to do next steps once:

+1) run miner as administrator once with "-rxboost 1" option.
+Miner should automatically uninstall old strap driver and install new one.
+If miner was unable to do auto uninstall/install of new strap driver, see step 2) and 3).

-1) in miner folder go to "\strap_driver" subfolder and run as admin "uninstall_strap_driver.cmd".
+2) in miner folder go to "\strap_driver" subfolder and run as admin "uninstall_strap_driver.cmd".
 This will stop and uninstall old strap driver if it was installed.

-2) run miner as admin with "-driver install" option, or with "-benchmark 385 -rxboost 1", and miner will try to install new strap driver that supports new AMD video drivers.
+3) run miner as admin with "-driver install" option.

 If miner successfully installed new strap driver, you will see next messages: